 “It was a bit of a quiet race for me in third.
 I didn’t have the pace to challenge the girls at the front who were both super fast.
 I’m happy to be on the podium, even though I would have loved to have won at home.
 But I’m just speechless looking at this crowd and the support for us, I’ve never seen anything like this.
 The grid is very competitive this year and it’s really tough to win, but points make prizes.
 I would have loved the big points today, but we’ll keep chipping away in pursuit of the ultimate prize which is the championship.”

 Provisional race results and championship standings after round three of the 2021 W Series season are below.
-For full W Series results and timings from Silverstone visit here.
+Discover the full W Series results and timings from Silverstone 2021 via the link.